Credit Cards That Earn Velocity Points

 Cards that offer transferable points programs often provide added flexibility, enabling you to use points for a variety of rewards or transfer them to Velocity Frequent Flyer when you're ready to book flights or access other Velocity benefits.

-How to choose a Velocity Points credit card
+Earning Velocity Points with a credit card

-What are the best ways to earn Velocity Points with a credit card?
+Earning Velocity Points with a credit card

 There are a few ways to earn Velocity Points with a credit card.